 Abstract

 Colonial animals are composed of clonal individuals that remain physically connected and physiologically integrated.
 Salps are urochordates with a dual life cycle including an asexual solitary stage that buds sexual colonies composed of jet-propelling zooids that efficiently swim together as a single unit by multi-jet propulsion.
-Colonies from different species develop distinct architectures characterized by their zooid.
+Colonies from different species develop distinct architectures characterized by their zooid arrangement patterns.
 While this diversity has been known for decades, it has received little attention.
 Thus, these architectures have never been formally defined using a framework of variables and axes that would allow comparative analyses.
 We set out to define a homology-oriented ontology of the salp colony architecture morphospace and characterize the developmental pathways that build the different architectures.
 Since all salp colonies begin their development as a transversal double chain, we characterized each adult colonial architecture as a series of developmental transitions, such as rotations and translations of zooids, relative to their orientation at this early shared stage.
 We found that all adult architectures are either final or intermediate stages within three developmental pathways towards either bipinnate, cluster, or helical forms.
 We hypothesize that this framework will enable comparative studies on the biomechanical implications, ecological functions, evolutionary history, and engineering applications of the diversity of salp colony architectures.
 The architectural variation found among salp colonies is the most diverse in any clade of clonal colonial animals.
 We hypothesize that this remarkable breadth of geometries is a product of adaptive evolution to distinct multijet colonial locomotory strategies.

 Introduction